alex65536/day20/README.md

 Thanks to Graham Banks `<gbanksnz at gmail.com>` for opening books used by Day20.

-Thanks to Jay Honnold for [node-tlcv](https://github.com/jhonnold/node-tlcv), which was a source of inspiration for Day20.
+Thanks to Jay Honnold for [node-tlcv](https://github.com/jhonnold/node-tlcv), which was the source of inspiration for Day20.

 ## Mini FAQ